 Christina Lopez has served in college admissions for 15 years and truly loves this field.
 She is currently the Dean of Enrollment Management at Barnard College, where she leads the Office of Admissions and the Office of Financial Aid.
 Christina attended New York University Tisch School of the Arts and has a BFA in Drama and an M.Ed. from NYU Steinhardt in Higher Education Administration.
 After graduating, she worked in television and film casting but realized she enjoyed working with young people.
 Her first admissions job was at the American Musical and Dramatic Academy in NYC.
 Later she moved back to her alma mater, NYU, to work in undergraduate admissions.
 During her time at NYU, she read for the Stern School of Business and managed the admissions process for Tisch School of the Arts.
 She joined Barnard’s admissions team in 2014 as the Associate Director for Multicultural Recruitment.
 During her career in higher education, she has served as an Executive Board Member for the New York State Association of College Admissions Counseling (NYSACAC) and Co-Chair of the Association of Black Admissions and Financial Aid Officers of the Ivy League and Sister Schools (ABAFAOILSS).
 As an advocate for access and equity within higher education, she currently serves on the board of Go-To College NYC and Minds Matter, two Community-Based Organizations in NYC that serve under-resourced students as they navigate the college process.

-For more details on these topics and others, you can read Part 1 and Part 2 or watch the full webinar.
-Tailored advice on your college search and application materials is available through our services at Expert Admissions.
+For more details on these topics and others, you can read Part 1 and Part 2 or watch the full webinar at the top of the page.